-RediTape Pocket Duct Tape 2-Pack: RediTape is available from Amazon in 2 packs.
+RediTape Pocket Duct Tape 2-Pack: RediTape is available in 2 packs.
 I love this stuff and am stashing packs in all of kits.
 In many cases it will replace a big bulky roll of the 3M stuff, giving me room for additional preps.

 Tattler Reusable Wide Mouth Canning Lids & Rubber Rings: The idea of having reusable canning jar lids appeals to me but I have not tried them.
 That said, the reviews are good.